Giskard-AI/giskard/README.md

 # ⭐️ Premium Features

-The Giskard server feature is closed-source and is only available to commercial users.
-They provide a number of additional capabilities that are not available in the open-source version of Giskard, including
+The Giskard server is Giskard's premium offering.
+It provides a number of additional capabilities that are not available in the open-source version of Giskard, including:

-- **Advanced test generation**: This includes the ability to debug your mdoels to diagnose issues and create more domain-specific tests.
+- **Advanced test generation**: This includes the ability to to diagnose failing tests, debug your models and create more domain-specific tests.
-- **Model comparator**: This includes the ability to compare models to decide which one to promote,
+- **Model comparison**: This includes the ability to compare models in order to decide which one to promote,
-- **Test hub**: This includes a place to gather all your internal tests of your team at the same place to work more efficiently.
+- **Test hub**: This includes a place to gather all of your team's tests in one place to collaborate more efficiently.
 - **Business feedback**: This includes the ability to share your results and collect business feedback from your team.

-If you are interested in learning more about Giskard's closed-source test and catalog features, please contact us.
+If you are interested in learning more about Giskard's premium offering, please [contact us](https://www.giskard.ai/contact).

 <p align="center">
   <img src="readme/catalog_example.png" alt="Scan Example" width="700px">
 </p>

-## Start the Giskard server
+## 1. Start the Giskard server

-For full functionality start **Giskard server** with:
+To start the **Giskard server**, run the following command:
 ```sh
 giskard server start
 ```

 🚀 That's it!
-Access at http://localhost:19000
+Access it at http://localhost:19000

-## Upload your test suite to the Giskard server
+## 2. Upload your test suite to the Giskard server

 You can then **upload the test suite** to the local Giskard server.
 This will enable you to:
 - Compare the quality of different models to decide which one to promote